pumpkinchugger/SugarCane13/README.md

 # SugarCane13
-SugarCane adds percentage labels to the Control Center sliders on iOS 13.
+SugarCane - Updated for iOS 13.
+Adds percentage labels to the Control Center

-*Credit to andrewwiik for creating the tweak.*